GoogleChrome/web.dev/src/site/content/en/react/accessibility-auditing-react/index.md

 [`eslint-plugin-jsx-a11y`](https://github.com/evcohen/eslint-plugin-jsx-a11y) is
 an ESLint plugin that identifies and enforces a number of accessibility rules directly in your JSX.
-Using this in combination with a tool that tests the final rendered DOM, such as `react-axe`, can provide a comprehensive auditing approach to find and fix any accessibility concerns.
+Using this in combination with a tool that tests the final rendered DOM, such as `react-axe`, can help you find and fix any accessibility concerns on your site.

 ## Why is this useful?

-It is crucial to build web sites that provide every user, regardless of any impairment or restriction, the capability to access its content.
+It is crucial to build web sites that provide every user, regardless of their impairment or restriction, the capability to access its content.
 Using auditing libraries such as `react-axe` and `eslint-plugin-jsx-a11y` during the development of your React application will automatically surface any